denten-books/plain-text/4-simulation.md

 "create" only in the simulacrum.

 The metaphors of human-computer interaction conceal the structure of computation.
-Print is a relatively static, stable medium for knowledge transmission.
-The ink and paper do not change in transit.
+Print offers a relatively static and stable medium for knowledge transmission.
+Ink and paper do not change in transit.
 By contrast, the vessels of computation are capable of altering the content dynamically.
 Imagine me asking you to read Shakespeare's *Hamlet*, for example, by lending you a copy of the text.
 In the case of a paper book, I may be sure that the text in my hands will remain the same as I pass it into yours.
-But the computed sign has the capability to adjust itself to new contexts.
-The simulated *Hamlet* may adapt to the new reader's geographic location, mood, or political affiliation.
-Most texts we consume today come to us in such computationally personalized way.
+But the computed sign also has the capability to adjust itself to new contexts.
+For example, the simulated *Hamlet* may adapt to the new reader's geographic location, mood, or political affiliation.
+In fact, most texts we consume today come to us in such computationally constructed way.
 The front page of the New York Times viewed in Beijing will differ from the front page viewed in New York.
-They are in some sense two completely different texts.
+The two "pages" or "sites" are in some sense two completely different texts.
 But in another sense, the "front page" identifies the same location of the same text, in two diverging and dynamically composed versions.
-The same code produces both versions.
-The source code contains the possibility of both.
+They feed off of the same sources.
+The same source code gives rise to both texts.
 Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
 Digital formatting expands its purview far beyond typographical convention.
 The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.
 What does it mean to read and to interpret a dynamic text, which changes depending on its context?
-How can literary analysis---close reading, philology, hermeneutics---persist without fixity?
+How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

-The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the structure of the interface metaphor.
-A functioning metaphor, if you would recall from George Lakoff, is one in which the schematic structure of one domain is in some way transposed into another.
+The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of metaphor machinery.
+A functioning metaphor, if you would recall from Lakoff, is one which ferries the schematic composition of one domain into another.
 Thus to say "life is a stage" is to transpose something about theater onto life.
 In literary terms, the theater is "tenor" where "life" is "vehicle" of the composite figure [@richards_philosophy_1936].

-Simulation is a special kind of a metaphor.
-Where the traditional metaphor substitutes one idea for another, a simulation substitutes the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
+Simulation works differently.
+Where the traditional metaphor structures across two domains, the simulation substitutes the "signs of the real for the real" [@baudrillard_simulacra_1994, 2].
 It is a subtle difference that engenders not-so-subtle effects.
 For example, it is one thing to say "you are the apple of my eye" and quite another to actually confuse eye pupils and apples.
 Baudrillard gives the example of a map that no longer corresponds to any territory.
 He calls such a condition of pure simulation without a referent *hyper-reality*.
-We expect the simulation to attain a measure of correspondence between representation and the thing being represented.
-For example a weather simulation should in theory model the observed meteorological conditions.
-But the hyper-real sign is one where the referent is missing.
-It is weather simulation that in no way corresponds to the "situation on the ground."
+We expect a simulation to attain a measure of correspondence between representation and the thing being represented.
+For example, in theory, a weather simulation should be capable of modeling observed meteorological conditions.
+But would it be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of meteorology?
+The hyper-real breaks further still by usurping the underlying reality.
+The model does not merely obscure, it takes place of the thing being modeled.
+In other words, it begins to simulate itself, according to its own rules.
+The simulation no longer corresponds to any situation "on the ground."
 Severed from the referent, the symbol itself attains the status of reality.
 Thus hyper-reality: a symbol that folds onto itself.
 It is a weather simulation confused for weather.

-More than causing confusion, the metaphor broken in the above ways occludes the realities of the simulation.
+The interface metaphor does not quite attain the status of hyper-reality.
+Rather, it exchanges one referent for another.
 Simulation should, by definition, "assume a form resembling that of something else" [@_simulation_2015].
-The broken interface metaphor assumes the form of one thing, while manipulating another.
-For example, to drag and drop a document into a trashcan on the screen, should in theory corresponds to an analogous set of of data manipulations on the disk.
-Yet, "discarding a file" in this manner does not necessarily include deletion of data from storage media, as expected.
-The representation of the document may disappear on the screen where the inscription endures.
-The loss of resemblances is insignificant in most cases.
+Metaphor machines assume the form of one thing, while structuring another.
+To drag and drop a document into a trashcan on the screen, for example, should in theory correspond to an analogous set of of data manipulations on the disk.
+Yet, "discarding a file" in this manner does not necessarily include deletion of data from the storage medium, as expected.
+The representation of the document may disappear visually where the inscription endures.
+Such "loss of resemblances" could be insignificant.
+Do care if the file was actually deleted or not when performing deletion?
+Perhaps not in most cases.
 But in some cases, when it really matters---under the threat of censorship or persecution, for example---the incongruence exposes the frailty of our alienation.
-It is an unprecedented state of affairs: to lose sight of the material realities, made all more troubling by the ubiquity of the simulation.
+Our grasp of the material contingencies weakens the more convincing the simulacrum.

 Consider the commonplace task of "turning pages" in the act of writing or reading digital texts.
 In cognitive linguistic terms, the idea of paper pages